wehs7661/ensemble_md/docs/simulations.rst

 - In REXEE, the MDP parameter :code:`nstdhdl` must be a factor of the MDP parameter :code:`nstexpanded`, or the calculation of the acceptance ratio may be wrong.
 - Be careful with the pull code specification if you want to apply a distance restraint between two pull groups.
-  Specifically, in an REXEE simulation, all iterations should use the same reference distance.
+  Specifically, in a REXEE simulation, all iterations should use the same reference distance.
 Otherwise, poor sampling can be observed in a fixed-weight REXEE simulation and the equilibration time may be much longer for a weight-updating REXEE simulation.
-To ensure the same reference distance across all iterations in an REXEE simulation, consider the following scenarios:
+To ensure the same reference distance across all iterations in a REXEE simulation, consider the following scenarios:

     - If you would like to use the COM distance between the pull groups in the input GRO file as the reference distance